yerlanamanbek/yerlanamanbek.github.io/_pages/Students.md

 - **Daulet Kalesh** — (MSc student, May 2025, NU)
-  Research topic: CFD–DEM modeling and sand production.
+  Research topic: PINN for two phase flow in posrous media.

   After graduation, he pursued an PhD degree at the **Nazarbayev University**, **Kazakhstan**.